4 Best Day Trips to Giethoorn from Amsterdam

 • Duration: from 10 hours onwards.

-• What you should know: this type of tour usually starts early in the morning to make the most of the day with plenty of free time to explore the villages at your leisure after receiving commentary from the guide.
+• What you should know: this type of tour usually starts early in the morning to make the most of the day with plenty of free time to explore the villages at your leisure after receiving feedback from the guide.

 Book an excursion to Giethoorn